andsens/docopt.sh/README.rst

     in the script.
 Use --no-auto-params to disable this behavior.
     The parser in naval_fate.sh is already up-to-date.

-Note that once you have generated the parser, you can move the codeblock to any other place in your script.
+Once you have generated the parser, you can move the codeblock to any other place in your script.
 The script patcher will automatically find the codeblock and replace it with an updated version.